How to Apply General Finishes Milk Paint

 First off, fill any holes you may have in your piece before painting using putty that dries hard and can be sanded down.
 Then, test the color on the underside of your project to make sure it’s exactly what you want.
 Sand down the wood surface in the direction of the wood’s grain.
 Start by using 120 sand paper and then move up to 220.

 Next, stir your paint thoroughly.
 If the paint is a little thick and won’t lay flat without brush marks, add a small amount of water and stir well until it thins out.
-Using an acrylic bristle brush, poly foam brush, Handi Painter Applicators or an HVLP 2.0 needle, apply the milk paint generously and make it as solid as possible.
+Using an acrylic bristle brush, poly foam brush, rollers, or a spray gun, apply the milk paint generously and make it as solid as possible.
 Let the paint dry 2 to 4 hours between each coat.

-Also, sand or buff between coats of applying milk paint using 320 to 400 sandpaper or soft backed sanding sponges.
+Also, sand or buff between coats of applying milk paint using 320 to 400 grit sandpaper, scotch brite works great here.
 Note: sanding is not needed for adhesion, only for smoothness.
-Once you’re done sanding, remove the dust.
+Once you’re done sanding, remove the dust with a rag or tack cloth.
 Applying a second coat of milk paint will provide a strong, solid base and leave a solid paint across the surface.
 Again, after applying the coat, let the paint dry another 2 to 4 hours.
 Normally, 2 coats is sufficient for a solid paint.
 When applying white or light colors or going over dark woods, a 3rd may be necessary.

 When Putting Clear Coats over Milk Paints

 Milk Paints dry to a somewhat low luster sheen.
 To counteract this, apply 2 coats of any GF water base clear top coats over your milk paint to increase the durability, alter the sheen and make the paint generally easier to clean.
-Be sure to use Poly Acrylic or High Performance General Finishes top coat as both are water white and will add no color to the paint.
-If you’re looking for a more amber-oil look, however, use Enduro-Var water base.
+Be sure to use Poly Acrylic or High Performance General Finishes top coat as both are clear and will add no color to the paint.
+If you’re looking for a more amber-oil look, use water based Enduro-Var.